Marshall G. Jones

 Marshall G. Jones (born August 1, 1941) is an American mechanical engineer, inventor, mentor, and teacher.
 Jones is currently a Coolidge Fellow at General Electric (GE) Global Research.
-He has been awarded more than 65 U.S. patents and is recognized as a pioneer for laser materials processing and a leading authority on fiber-optic laser beam technology.
+He has been awarded more than 65 U.S. patents and is acknowledged as a pioneer for laser materials processing and a leading authority on fiber-optic laser beam technology.
 He is a fellow of the National Academy of Engineering and has been inducted into the National Inventors Hall of Fame.

 Early life

-Marshall G. Jones was born on August 1, 1941 in the town of Southampton on New York's Long Island, USA.
+Marshall G. Jones was born on August 1, 1941, in the town of Southampton on New York's Long Island, US.
 Jones and his brother lived with his aunt and uncle on their duck farm.
 Jones was cared for by his extended relatives while his father was away in the Navy and his mother was in New York City to work as a seamstress.
 Jones excelled in mathematics and loved sports.

-While at Aquebogue Elementary School, Jones developed a speech impediment that required him to repeat the fourth grade.
+While at Aquebogue Elementary School, Jones developed a speech impediment that prevented him from advancing to the fifth grade for a year.
 Jones reflected on this in 2005 during a talk at Duke University: "I can honestly say that repeating the fourth grade is what helped me become an engineer....I just wasn't learning reading and spelling at the same pace I was learning math, and I needed to take that extra year to get caught up."
-Jones had an early interest in becoming a pilot, but learned as a teenager that his vision was too poor.
+Jones had an early interest in becoming a pilot, but learned as a teenager that his vision was not sharp enough.
 As a high school athlete, he focused on wrestling to secure a college scholarship.
 However, in his junior year at Riverhead High School, he injured his knee and lost a scholarship to Rochester Institute of Technology.

 Education

 Jones graduated Riverhead High School in 1960.
 Based on advice from his high school counselor, Jones decided to pursue mechanical engineering at a two-year college.
-He joined the Mechanical Technology program at Mohawk Valley Technical Institute (now known as Mohawk Valley Community College, MVCC) in Utica, New York, and earned his associate's degree in 1962.
-At the time, he was the only African-American in MVCC’s Mechanical Technology program.
-He was refused admittance to the first residence house he was assigned in Utica because of his race.
-Jones then went to the University of Michigan and earned a bachelor’s degree in mechanical engineering in 1965.
+He joined the Mechanical Technology program at Mohawk Valley Technical Institute (now known as Mohawk Valley Community College, MVCC) in Utica, New York, and earned his Associate in Science degree in 1962.
+At the time, he was the only pupil of color enrolled in the mechanical technology program at the college.
+Racially-based discriminatory practices barred him from living in the first residence house he assigned to him in Utica.
+Jones then went to the University of Michigan and earned a bachelor's degree in mechanical engineering in 1965.
 He was the only African American student in the University of Michigan engineering school at that time.
 After graduation, he joined Brookhaven National Laboratory (BNL) as a development engineer and draftsperson in the High Energy Physics Department.
 He continued his graduate education at the University of Massachusetts Amherst.
 Jones earned a master's degree in mechanical engineering in 1972 and a doctorate in mechanical engineering in 1974.